ipfs/kubo/add-api.md

     // PreNodeCallback is called before each DAG node is created.
 The
     // arguments are:
     //
-    //   p: The path from the add root to the just-created node.
-This
+    //   path: The path from the add root to the just-created node.
-    //     is empty for the root node.
+    //     This is empty for the root node.
 For large files and
     //     directories that are chunked and laid-out, each chunk and
     //     fanout node will have the same path argument.
-    //   f: A File reference for the file used to create nIn.
-Don't
+    //   file: A File reference for the file used to create the new
-    //     seek this (which could throw off the chunker), but you can
+    //     nodes.
+Don't seek this (which could throw off the chunker),
-    //     use it to extract metadata about the visited file including
+    //     but you can use it to extract metadata about the visited
-    //     its name, permissions, etc.  This will be nil for
+    //     file including its name, permissions, etc.  This will be
-    //     io.Reader-based adders.
+    //     nil for io.Reader-based adders.
     //
     // The returned values are:
     //
     //   ignore: True if we should skip this path.
-    //   err: Any errors serious enough to abort the addition. type PreNodeCallback func(p *path.Path, f *os.File) (ignore bool, err error)
+    //   err: Any errors serious enough to abort the addition. type PreNodeCallback func(
+        path *path.Path,
+        file *os.File
+        ) (ignore bool, err error)

     // PostNodeCallback is called after each DAG node is created.
 The
     // arguments are:
     //
-    //   nIn: The just-created node
+    //   nodeIn: The just-created node.
-    //   p: The path from the add root to the just-created node.
-This
+    //   path: The path from the add root to the just-created node.
-    //     is empty for the root node.
+    //     This is empty for the root node.
 For large files and
     //     directories that are chunked and laid-out, each chunk and
     //     fanout node will have the same path argument.
-    //   f: A File reference for the file used to create nIn.
-Don't
+    //   file: A File reference for the file used to create nodeIn.
-    //     seek this (which could throw off the chunker), but you can
+    //     Don't seek this (which could throw off the chunker), but
-    //     use it to extract metadata about the visited file including
+    //     you can use it to extract metadata about the visited file
-    //     its name, permissions, etc.  This will be nil for
+    //     including its name, permissions, etc.  This will be nil for
     //     io.Reader-based adders.
-    //   top: Whether or not nIn is the tip of a layout DAG or an
+    //   top: Whether or not nodeIn is the tip of a layout DAG or an
     //     unchunked object.
 This allows you to distinguish those
     //     nodes (which are referenced from a link with a user-visible
     //     name)
     //
     // The returned values are:
     //
-    //   nOut: The node to insert into the constructed DAG.
-Return nIn
+    //   nodeOut: The node to insert into the constructed DAG.
+Return
-    //     to use the just-created node without changes or nil to drop
+    //     nodeIn to use the just-created node without changes or nil
-    //     the just-created node.
-You're also free to return another
+    //     to drop the just-created node.
+You're also free to return
-    //     node of your choosing (e.g. a new node wrapping the
+    //     another node of your choosing (e.g. a new node wrapping the
     //     just-created node or a completely independent node).
-    //   err: Any errors serious enough to abort the addition. type PostNodeCallback func(nIn *dag.Node, p *path.Path, f *os.File, top bool) (nOut *dag.Node, err error)
+    //   err: Any errors serious enough to abort the addition. type PostNodeCallback func(
+        nodeIn *dag.Node,
+        path *path.Path,
+        file *os.File,
+        top bool
+        ) (nodeOut *dag.Node, err error)

     // Add recursively adds files from a File type, which can point to
     // either a directory or a file.
 The arguments are:
     //
     //   ctx: A Context for cancelling or timing out a recursive
     //     addition.
-    //   n: And IPFS node for storing newly-created DAG nodes.
+    //   node: And IPFS node for storing newly-created DAG nodes.
-    //   f: An open file pointing at the root of the filesystem to be
+    //   file: An open file pointing at the root of the filesystem to be
     //     added.
+    //   preNodeCallBack: An optional hook for pre-DAG-node checks
+    //     (e.g. ignoring boring paths).
+Set to nil if you don't need
+    //     it.
-    //   cb: An optional hook for post-DAG-node processing.
-Set to nil
+    //   postNodeCallBack: An optional hook for post-DAG-node
+    //     processing (e.g. altering or wrapping the newly-created
-    //     if you don't need it.
+    //     nodes).
+Set to nil if you don't need it.
     //
     // The returned values are:
     //
     //   root: The root of the just-added DAG.
     //   err: Any errors serious enough to abort the addition.
+    Add(
+        ctx context.Context,
+        node *core.IpfsNode,
+        file *os.File,
+        preNodeCallBack *PreNodeCallback,
+        postNodeCallback *PostNodeCallback
-    Add(ctx context.Context, n *core.IpfsNode, f *os.File, preNodeCallBack *PreNodeCallback, postNodeCallback *PostNodeCallback) (root *dag.Node, err error)
+        ) (root *dag.Node, err error)

-    // AddFromReader recursively adds a file from an io.Reader.
-It is
+    // AddFromReader adds a file from an io.Reader.
+It is otherwise
-    // otherwise identical to Add().
+    // identical to Add(), but is obviously not recursive.
+    AddFromReader(
+        ctx context.Context,
+        node *core.IpfsNode,
+        reader io.Reader,
+        preNodeCallBack *PreNodeCallback,
+        postNodeCallback *PostNodeCallback
-    AddFromReader(ctx context.Context, n *core.IpfsNode, r io.Reader, preNodeCallBack *PreNodeCallback, postNodeCallback *PostNodeCallback) (root *dag.Node, err error)
+        ) (root *dag.Node, err error)

 Most additions will be recursive and load data from a [*File][File] (which can be a directory or a file).
 Alternatively, the